tinijs/store/README.md

 # TiniJS Store

+> [!IMPORTANT]
+> This previously experiment is wrapped up, moving forward the development will happen at <https://github.com/tinijs/tinijs/tree/main/packages/store>.

 The state management module for the TiniJS framework.

 It is very small, under ~1KB at around 50 lines of code.